+I found a box of photographs the other day.
+Real, physical photographs, glossy, tactile and wonderful.
+Even the most innocuous of memories feels somehow more meaningful when committed to physical print.
 One of these photographs was slightly bent in one corner, where it had clearly been squashed into the box.
 I picked it up and looked upon it, instantly transported back to a time and place as the beauty of what it captured drew me in.

 In the foreground, plodding after them, is a black shadow with four legs.
-To say she is shapeless is not intended as factual, but a reflection of her age; the glossy contours of a Labrador’s prime long-gone.
+To say she is shapeless is not intended as factual, but a reflection of her age; the glossy contours of a Labrador’s prime long gone.

-The English poet Edward Thomas, penned a poem in 1914 titled, ‘The Unknown’.
-And within this, three lines have always struck me:
+The English poet Edward Thomas penned a poem titled “The Unknown.”
+Three lines have always struck me:

 “The simple lack of her

-I look upon the garden on warm summer days, and gaze longingly at the same patch of grass where she lay in her final years.
+I look upon the garden on warm summer days and gaze longingly at the same patch of grass where she lay in her final years.
 Silent, content, and immovable, she was a black rock: steadfast and true, in the humming, pulsing rhythm of an English garden in August.
 Her ashes are buried right behind it, and feed a rose we bought for the occasion—a variety named Ruby (what else)—but it’s that patch of warm, baked earth, rather than the blooms her ashes send forth every year, that sings to me and speaks to my soul.
-‘The simple lack of her, is more to me, than other’s presence’.
+“The simple lack of her is more to me than others’ presence.”

-‘The simple lack of her, is more to me, than other’s presence.’
+“The simple lack of her is more to me than others’ presence.”